radarroark/xitdb/README.md

 // because each transaction is stored as an item in this list const list = try DB.ArrayList(.read_write).init(db.rootCursor());

-// this is how a transaction is executed. we call list.appendContext,
+// this is how a transaction is executed. we call list.appendValueContext,
 // providing it with the most recent copy of the db and a context
 // object. the context object has a method that will run before the
 // transaction has completed. this method is where we can write